 Participation is the major requirement in this course.
 Students must attend class and participate in the running activity.
 Students are responsible for signing in each class period.
 Make up runs will be scheduled throughout the semester.
-There are a total of 16 running activities in this class.
+Students are only allowed to make up 2 unexcused runs.
+There are a total of 15 running activities in this class.
 Varsity sports participation does not count as a make-up running activity.

 A Completion of 90% running activities (14)

-В Completion of 80% running activities (13)
+В Completion of 80% running activities (12)

-С Completion of 70% running activities (12)
+C Completion of 70% running activities (11)

-D Completion of 60% running activities (11) F Completion of <60% running activities (10 or less)
+D Completion of 60% running activities (9)

+F Completion of <60% running activities (8 or less)